Leone25/Sitelink/README.md

  - Able to disable dump command on each channel individually
  - Update data in the database if someone edits a message with dedicated value in the database
  - Emojis are automaticaly converted from unicode to discord mark down(AKA 😂 --> `:joy:`)
+ - Able to choose if to ignore bots
  - Supports parial

  ## How to set up